gem/oq-engine/doc/manual/sep/sep_models.rst

 as the general model (Model 2) proposed by Zhu et al. (2017); however, introdu- cing two constraints to address the overestimation of liquefaction extent.
 The mean annual precipitation has been capped to 1700 mm.
-No liquefaction is heuri- stically assign when :math:`pga < 0.1` as an additional measure to decrease the overestimation of liquefaction.
+No liquefaction is heuri- stically assign when :math:`pga < 0.1 g` as an additional measure to decrease the overestimation of liquefaction.
 Additional novelty introduced in this model is the magnitude scaling factor :math:`MSF` to multiply the :math:`PGV` to mitigate the potential over-prediction